Vancomycin-Resistant Enterococci (VRE) (cont.)

 Caretakers of infected patients should follow good hand hygiene principles.
 This means washing hands or using alcohol disinfectants on hands before and after touching the patient or objects in the patient's environment.
 If there is visible soiling of the hands, soap and water should be used rather than alcohol-based disinfectants.
-If the patient is incontinent of stool or urine, gloves may be used to help clean the bed or the patient.
-Gloves are not a substitute for hand hygiene.
+If the patient is incontinent of stool or urine, gloves should be used to clean the bed or the patient.
+However, gloves are not a substitute for good hand hygiene.
 Simple household disinfectants are effective against VRE and can be used to clean the environment.
 A 10% bleach solution may also be used.

 Hospitals will take additional precautions.
 Once a patient is known to harbor VRE, whether colonized or infected, the patient will be placed in "contact precautions," usually in a private room.
 People entering the room will wear a cloth or paper gown over their clothes and use gloves.
 Again, hand hygiene is critical to reduce spread of the organism.
 Masks are not needed because VRE is not spread through the air but by direct contact.

 What research is being done on vancomycin-resistant enterococci (VRE)?

 Research on VRE is focused on several areas: